 Budgeting & Financial Management Courses in Zimbabwe

 2KO Zimbabwe's courses in Budgeting & Financial Management will assist you with understanding the process of drawing up and managing financial budgets as well as teach you varied strategies to manage finances.
-2KO Africa is a professional training company, delivering cutting edge programs in the IT space and in selected business applications.
-Our training is offered online, live online and also by instructor led classes.
-2KO Africa's business courses are available world-wide, many of them leading to European Certification, to ensure students have access to the best Budgeting & Financial Management training anywhere in Zimbabwe, and even the world.
+2KO International delivers consulting services, in the IT and Business space, as well as being a training provider for IT certification and user level courses.
+Training can be any blend of bespoke, classroom and online learning, to ensure students have access to the best Budgeting & Financial Management training anywhere in Zimbabwe, and even the world.

 Financial Management (Public Sector) (2 weeks)

 As financial resources of projects becomes constrained as a result of multiple demands by the various project objectives, the need for critical budget preparations and compilation has become very important.
 Budgets are prepared for many different purposes and the period of future forecasting varies, but most projects budget are prepared annually with the input from the various project activity areas to estimate their proposed expenditure for the period and for the appropriate subvention and allocation of funds earmarked for the projects.

 With this in mind project finance and budget officers in various donor funded projects are challenged to exhibit high professionalism in the data mobilisation for the preparation of the budgets, and to meet and comply with budget submission deadlines.
 Sub-vented institutions also needs to effectively utilize budget funds allocated in accordance with the initial proposal submitted.
 This calls for the implementation of a strategic finance and budgetary control effort by all section/department heads and managers towards the achievement of the budget objective.
 This 4 week course has been designed to sharpen the skills of officers who are directly or indirectly involved in finance and budget preparation of projects for their organization, to comply with their donor funding agency reporting requirements.